 2 Fantastic San Francisco Boutique Hotels

 Hotel G is a stylish boutique hotel with an amazing location only one block from Union Square.
-The rooms have a chic Scandinavian feel with lots of plump white duvets and sheets and darker oak.
+The rooms have a chic Scandinavian feel, with lots of plump white duvets, sheets, and darker oak.
 Great value and style.